ROBOTIS-GIT/emanual/docs/en/parts/controller/openrb-150.md

 `*` RS-485 models will require [DYNAMIXEL Communication Bridge](/docs/en/parts/interface/dxl_bridge/) to convert TTL to RS-485.
 `*` 24V models require a separate power connection.

+**NOTE**: The DC current for 5V pin value change, since 2024, as The 5V regulator is changed.
+(300mA -> 150mA)

 {% capture openrb-150_caution_01 %}
 - The current from the USB port is limited to 500mA with the built-in fuse, but a high current draw may cause damage to USB ports used to power the OpenRB-150.
 - For applications requiring rapid movement or high torque, use of the terminal block to supply power is recommended.
 - Always confirm the operating voltage of your DYNAMIXEL modules before connecting them to the OpenRB-150.
+- The maximum voltage that the I/O pins can tolerate is 3.3V.
+Applying voltages higher than 3.3V to any I/O pin could damage the board.
+- Do not connect or disconnect DYNAMIXEL actuator cables while power is being supplied.
 {% endcapture %}
 <div class="notice--danger">{{ openrb-150_caution_01 | markdownify }}</div>

 {% include en/dxl/warning.md %}